schitresh/system-design/website_designs/ecommerce_and_services/2_uber.md

   - Clients can send their current location
   - And the server will find all the nearby drivers from the quad tree
   - Upon getting the driver list, the client can update their current location
-  - Clients can query every five seconds to limit the number of round trips to seerver
+  - Clients can query every five seconds to limit the number of round trips to server
   - This is simpler than the push model

 ## Repartioning Grid
 - Do we need to repartition the grid as soon as it reaches the maximum limit
 - We can have a buffer to let each grid grow a little bigger beyond the limit
   - Before we decide to partition it
-- Let's say the grids can grow/shrink an extra 10% before partitioning/merginging
+- Let's say the grids can grow/shrink an extra 10% before partitioning/merging
   - This will reduce the load for a grid partition/merge on high traffic grids
   - And will account for dynamic movement